core-wg/senml-spec/draft-jennings-core-senml.md

 measurement was made roughly "now".
 A negative value is used to indicate seconds in the past from roughly "now".
-A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC .
+A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.

 Representing the statistical characteristics of measurements can be very complex.
 Future specification may add new attributes to provide